di-unipi-socc/socc-website/content/home/prototypes.md

 headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
-title: Research Projects
+title: Prototypes
-subtitle: 'Check out our recent research projects!'
+subtitle: ''

 # Position of this section on the page
-weight: 2
+weight: 3

 content:
   # Filter content to display